Catscratch: Broadcast

 Catscratch aired on Nickelodeon and premiered in the United States on July 9, 2005.
 It temporarily ceased reruns shortly after the airing of episode 19 in October 2006 until the final episode entitled "Spindango Fundulation / Duck and Cover" aired on February 10, 2007, ending the series.
 As of 2025, Catscratch has not reran on Nickelodeon since 2007 and on Nicktoons since 2015.
-Additionally, the series is one of the few Nicktoons unavailable for streaming on Paramount+, or available to digitally purchase.
+Additionally, the series is one of the few Nicktoons unavailable for streaming on Paramount+ or to digitally purchase.

 Home media

 The series never saw any complete releases.
 There were only two Nick Picks volumes that each included an episode in 2006 and 2007.
 The episode "Livesavers" was to be featured on the Nick Picks Vol. 6 DVD, with a release date for August 7, 2007.
 However, the DVD was cancelled without public explanation.